kercre123/wirepod-vector-python-sdk/docs/source/troubleshooting.rst

 The prerequisites to run the ``anki_vector.configure`` executable submodule successfully are:

-* You have successfully created an Anki account.
+* wire-pod is running.
-* Vector has been set up with the Vector companion app.
+* Vector has been set up with wire-pod.
-* The Vector companion app is *not* currently connected to Vector.
 * Vector is connected to the same network as your computer.
 * The ``anki_vector`` Python package must be installed.
 * You can see Vector's eyes on his screen.